Margherita Hut

 The Margherita Hut (Capanna Regina Margherita, Cabane reine Marguerite) is a mountain hut belonging to the Italian Alpine Club, located on the summit of Punta Gnifetti (Signalkuppe) of Monte Rosa, a mountain massif of the Alps lying near the border between Italy and Switzerland.
 At 4554 m above sea level, it is the highest building in Europe.
-It was originally opened in 1893 as a research station for high altitude medicine which it still is, but also serves as a simply equipped mountain hut for alpinists.
+It was originally opened in 1893 as a research station for high altitude medicine which it still is, but it also serves as a simply equipped mountain hut for alpinists.

 Location

 It is also among the largest huts of the massif, together with the Monte Rosa Hut and Gnifetti Hut.
 The Margherita Hut is located in Italian territory, near the international border between Italy and Switzerland, in the Italian region of Piedmont.
 The nearest settlement is Alagna Valsesia, in Piedmont, starting point for the traditional climb to the hut.

 History

 The construction of the hut was directed by the Italian Alpine Club in 1889.
 The hut was pre-built in the valley, then brought to its final destination by mule and then by men, and assembled on site.
 It was opened on 18 August 1893, in the presence of Margherita of Savoy, Queen of Italy, to whom the hut is dedicated.

 The hut soon became an important research centre for high-elevation medicine, under the direction of Angelo Mosso.
 As the hut was quite small, in 1907 a newer, lower research centre ("Istituto Mosso") was built near the Salati Pass, in Valsesia Valley (Alagna Valsesia), at an elevation of about 2900 m.

 In 1899 a meteorological station was added.
-The lowest temperature registered was -41 °C in the winter of 1928–1929; in recent years the lowest was -37.5 °C registered on 25 January 2005.
+The lowest temperature registered was −41 °C in the winter of 1928–1929; in recent years the lowest was −37.5 °C registered on 25 January 2005.

 A complete restoration started in 1977.
 The original hut was dismantled and was replaced by the current hut, built in Valsesia in the town of Failungo Superiore, very close to Alagna Valsesia, which opened in 1980.